 It’s here!
 Robert Indiana’s AMOR sculpture on the Benjamin Franklin Parkway joins the 75+ public artworks in Philadelphia that have their very own Museum Without Walls™: AUDIO program.
 Hear the story behind this Latin/Spanish version of the artist’s iconic LOVE sculpture, told by real voices with a connection to the artwork and featuring never-before-heard audio from our interview with Robert Indiana (1928-2018).
 Watch and listen below in English or Spanish!

 Robert Indiana (1928-2018), heard on archival recording, is the American painter, sculptor, and graphic artist who created AMOR.
 Indiana was a leading exponent of Pop Art, and his famous LOVE image became a universal icon.

-Margot Berg is the Public Art Director for the City of Philadelphia’s Office of Arts, Culture and the Creative Economy, which owns AMOR and helped acquire the sculpture for the city’s permanent collection.
+Margot Berg is the former Public Art Director for the City of Philadelphia’s Office of Arts, Culture and the Creative Economy, which owns AMOR and helped acquire the sculpture for the city’s permanent collection.

 Father Dennis Gill is Rector and Pastor of the Cathedral Basilica of Saints Peter and Paul, which is located directly across from AMOR.
 He is also the Director of the Office for Divine Worship for the Archdiocese.

 Fernando Mendez is a longtime Philadelphian who was born in Bogota, Columbia.
 A journalist and a teacher, he is Senior Editor at El Sol Latino and a founding member of the Greater Philadelphia Hispanic Chamber of Commerce and Mexican Cultural Center.

 • Call 215-399-9000: Enter 63 for English, 64 for Spanish

 • Download the free Museum Without Walls™: AUDIO app